ManiacalLabs/PiPixel/Usage.md

 - GP18: GPIO #18 and the default option for use with WS2812 (NeoPixel) LEDs via the  [PiWS281X](https://github.com/ManiacalLabs/BiblioPixel/wiki/PiWS281X) BiblioPixel driver.
 - GP13: A secondary option for WS2812 LEDs in case GPIO #18 is in use by something else.
 Be sure to change the `gpio` parameter to 13 in your PiWS281X configuration.

+### LED Count Limits

+If using [PiWS281X](https://github.com/ManiacalLabs/BiblioPixel/wiki/PiWS281X) there's no theoretical limit other than more pixels require more time to update per frame.
+But SPI is limited by the Raspbian OS to only 4096 bytes.
+However, you can increase the SPI buffer pretty easily:

+This can be changed in /boot/cmdline.txt by appending

+`spidev.bufsiz=32768`

+The above will increase your pixel limit 8 times to over 10,000 pixels for LPD8806 and WS2801 and just over 8,000 for APA102 and SK9822.

 ### Running with BiblioPixel

 First, follow the [BiblioPixel Installation instructions](https://github.com/ManiacalLabs/BiblioPixel/wiki/Installation).